juzraai/cordis-projects-crawler/DEVELOPER_GUIDE.md

 ## Module registry

 Tasks inside the crawler are separated into different types of [modules](#modules) (e.g. processors, caches, exporters).
 They are technically stored in a single list, but they encapsulated in a registry (`CordisCrawlerModuleRegistry`).
-This way we can easily perform operations on all of the modules:
+This way we can easily perform operations on all of the modules.

-?> **TODO** methods, when they called, priorities

 In order to use the crawler you must create a registry object: